abikirkham/the-soul-train/README.md

 ### Capability

-The project has been tested for compatibility with the following browsers:
+The project has been tested for compatibility with the following browsers using this site.
+Unfortunately the trail on my account would not cover macOS which is why the images may look different:

 - Google Chrome (Version 122)
 - Edge (Version 122)